Malaysian names: Malay names

 Names of Arabo-Hebrew origins are also common, for example Adam, Yaakob, Ishak, Bunyamin and Danial and Sarah.
-In addition, names of Arabo-Hebrew origins that seldom used by Muslim Arabs are widespread among Malays, such as the female names of Saloma and Rohana.
+In addition, names of Arabo-Hebrew origins that are seldom used by Muslim Arabs are widespread among Malays, such as the female names of Saloma and Rohana.

 In pre-modern times, words and names of Arabic derivation were adapted to suit the Classical Malay language.
 This is still reflected in the rural pronunciation of certain Middle Eastern names.
 Thus, Sharif would be Sarip and Aziz would become Ajis.

 Structure

 A Malay's name consists of a personal name, which is used to address them in all circumstances, almost always followed by a patronym.
 Thus, most Malays do not use family names or surnames.
 In this respect, Malay names are similar to Icelandic naming conventions.
 For men, the patronym consists of the title bin (from the Arabic بن, meaning 'son of') followed by his father's personal name.
 If Osman has a son called Musa, Musa will be known as Musa bin Osman.
 For women, the patronym consists of the title binti (from the Arabic بنت, meaning 'daughter of') followed by her father's name.
 Thus, if Musa has a daughter called Aisyah, Aisyah will be known as Aisyah binti Musa.
 Upon marriage, a woman does not change her name, as is done in many cultures.

 In the past it was uncommon for a Malay to have more than one personal name, but in modern times Malay names may consist of two and sometimes three personal names.

-As of January 2022, the longest recorded name for a Malaysian is 'Princess Aura Nurr Ermily Amara Auliya Bidadari Nawal El-Zendra', comprising 63 letters including spaces.
+As of January 2022, the longest recorded name for a Malaysian is "Princess Aura Nurr Ermily Amara Auliya Bidadari Nawal El-Zendra", comprising 63 letters including spaces.

 Some are taken from public figures around the world, such as Mohammad Rifae Zidane, whose third personal name is taken from the famous footballer.
 Some people have names from other languages that have a different Malay meaning.
-For example, the daughter of actor Scha Alyahya and Awal Ashaari, named Lara Alana, faced criticism from Malaysians because "Lara" means "painful", although it means "protector" in Latin.
+For example, the daughter of actor Scha Alyahya and Awal Ashaari, named Lara Alana, faced criticism from Malaysians because "Lara" means "painful" in Malay, although it means "protector" in Latin.